bazingaedward/ai-web/README.md

-# Beaver.AI: AI-Powered design to code platform in the Browser
+# Sharkbook: AI-Powered design to code platform in the Browser

 ## Requirements
 - Node.js (v20 or higher)